 A pond and pavilion in the Humble Administrator's Garden, Suzhou

 Twenty-five minutes west of Shanghai by high-speed rail.
-Nine UNESCO-listed Ming and Qing gardens, and the canal grid they sit inside.
+Ming and Qing scholar's gardens, walked slowly.

 Suzhou is China's classical-garden city.
 Nine UNESCO-listed gardens, built between the eleventh and nineteenth centuries by retired scholar-officials who wanted a courtyard-sized version of the natural world.
 Pavilions, ponds, single rocks chosen for years.
-The point is to walk one or two slowly, not all of them in a day.
+The Humble Administrator's Garden alone, the largest of the nine at about five hectares, would take a full morning to walk slowly.
+The point of Suzhou is to walk one or two gardens at the pace they were designed for, not to mark all nine off in a day.

 Three moments